dimikot/ent-framework/gitbook/advanced/query-planner-hints.md

 SET LOCAL search_path TO sh0123;
 SET LOCAL work_mem TO 10MB;
 SET LOCAL statement_timeout TO 20s;
 SELECT ...
 FROM comments WHERE topic_id=?
-LIMIT 100;
+  ORDER BY created_at DESC LIMIT 100;
 RESET statement_timeout;
 RESET work_mem;
 SELECT pg_last_wal_replay_lsn();
 ```

 Since it's a multi-query, there will be only one round-trip to the server and one transaction.

+The use of raw-prepend hint turns off Ent Framework's SELECT query batching.
+I.e. your query is guaranteed to run alone, not in a `UNION ALL` construction.